 - Return to the PFS Online and log in and select the academic year for which you are applying.

 - Click on the “My Documents” tab.
 On the “My Documents” page, there is an upload button or hyperlink next to a specific document name in the “Required Documents” section of the PFS.
 Click either the upload button or the hyperlink which will lead you through a series of steps allowing you to name, locate, and save the file.

 - Once you have uploaded a document, the date will appear in the “Date Uploaded” column within minutes of the upload.
 Some tax documents go through a verification process.
 It can take up to 48 hours for the verification process to complete.

-The Waldorf School of Philadelphia is a proud partner of The Children's Scholarship Fund of Philadelphia (CSFP).
-The CSFP provides opportunities for tuition scholarships for Philadelphia residents with children attending K through 8th grade.
-The total family income must fall within the income eligibility scale obtainable on at www.csfphiladelphia.org.
+The Waldorf School of Philadelphia is a proud partner of the Children's Scholarship Fund of Philadelphia which provides opportunities for tuition scholarships for Philadelphia residents with children attending K through 8th grade.
+Learn more about CSFP and the application process.

 Beginning January 1, 2018, up to $10,000 can be distributed annually to pay for the cost of enrolling a child in an independent elementary or secondary school.
 Previously, funds invested in a 529 account could only be used for college expenses.
 If you have questions about a 529 plan, please consult with your financial advisor.